qvvdata/force-radar-scatterplot/README.md

     // Text color.
     color: '#8B8B8B',

-    // Fill of the hexagon
+    // Fill of the hexagon.
     fill: '#FFF',

     // Font size of the number inside.